auth0/docs/articles/users/guides/bulk-user-imports.md

 * [Configure a database connection](/connections/database) to import the users into and enable it for at least one application.
 * If you are importing passwords, make sure the passwords are hashed using one of the [supported algorithms](/users/references/bulk-import-database-schema-examples#supported-hash-algorithms).
 Users with passwords hashed by unsupported algorithms will need to reset their password when they log in for the first time after the bulk import.
+* If you are importing MFA enrollments, make sure they are a [supported type](/users/references/bulk-import-database-schema-examples#mfa-factors): `email`, `phone`, or `totp`.
 * Get a [Management API Token](/api/management/v2/tokens) for job endpoint requests.

 ## Create users JSON file

 First you'll need to create a JSON file with the user data you want to import into Auth0.
-How you export your user data to a JSON file will vary depending on your existing user database.
+How you export user data to a JSON file will vary depending on your existing user database.
 To see the JSON file schema and examples, visit [Bulk Import Database Schema and Examples](/users/references/bulk-import-database-schema-examples).

 The file size limit for a bulk import is 500KB.
 You will need to start multiple imports if your data exceeds this size.